 - persons seeking or receiving the information as directed by a Federal grand jury, other law enforcement subpoena, or ex parte order of the Attorney General of the United States (provided that the information requested is not to be redisclosed).

 D. The record (log) is a permanent part of the student’s education records and must be available to the parent or eligible student upon request.

 E. If the district makes a release of education records without consent in a health and safety emergency, the district must record:

 - the articulable and significant threat to the health and safety of a student or other individuals that formed the basis for disclosure; and

 - the parties to whom the district disclosed the information.

 VII.
 THE RELEASE OF RECORDS OR PERSONALLY IDENTIFIABLE INFORMATION

-(A.) The school system or its designated agent(s) may not permit release of education records or any information from such records which contains personally identifiable student information to any outside individual, agency, or organization without the signed and dated written consent of the parents or eligible student, except as indicated in Section VII.C below.
+A. The school system or its designated agent(s) may not permit release of education records or any information from such records that contain personally identifiable student information to any outside individual, agency, or organization without the signed and dated written consent of the parents or eligible student, except as indicated in Article VII.C below.
 Personally identifiable information contained in the education record, other than directory information, will not be furnished in any form (i.e., written, taped, video or audio recorded, person-to-person, statement over the telephone, on computer disk, e-mailed or electronic message, etc.) to any person other than those listed below, unless prior written consent has been obtained.